jake-g00dwin/crius_1280/README.md

 system wide or the repo's included ones are used.
 By default the ones in the `camera_sdk` directory are used.

-The build process handles the OS/toolchains by itself automatiaclly for all supported platforms.

 ```sh
 git clone https://github.com/jake-g00dwin/crius_1280.git